Easy Bacon Blue Cheese Dip

 Recipe FAQs

-Yes!
-You can prepare the dip up to 48 hours in advance.
-Just cover it and refrigerate, then bake right before serving.
+You can prepare it up to 48 hours in advance; keep it covered and refrigerated, then bake before serving.

 Choose a bold, crumbly wedge with a strong flavor.
 A creamy Danish blue or tangy Roquefort both work well.